Are you just getting started with a kitchen remodel? This can be a daunting task and can be kind of overwhelming if you’ve never done it before.

 Finish trim can range from toe/shoe molding to crown molding.
 This also includes hardware for cabinets.

-The backsplash is the last thing to go into the kitchen.
+The backsplash is usually the last step in your kitchen remodel.
 If you have switch plates for lights or outlets, these will get installed too.

 How Long Does Remodeling Take?

 No one can give you a good answer to how long remodeling will take in general because there are so many moving parts.
 Even your contractor’s best guess will likely be off.
-It depends on how much custom work you are having done and whether you have all of the materials before you begin.
+It depends on the size of your project, how much custom work you are having done and whether you have all of the materials before you begin.

 Your contractor can give you a range, but some things may be outside their control.
 If you like this post and you want to follow along on our remodeling journey, subscribe to our newsletter.
 I’d love to hear your kitchen remodeling stories in the comments.